New Zealand Tour of India: Khan, Kohli lead fightback after Ravindra ton gives Kiwis upper hand

 Khan, Kohli lead Indian fightback

 India got off to a brisk start in the second innings as Jaiswal and Sharma took India past 50 at Tea.
-However, the Kiwis struck soon after the break as Jaiswal danced down the track to try and hit finger spinner Ajaz Patel but missed the ball.
+However, the Kiwis struck soon after the break as Jaiswal danced down the track to try and hit spinner Ajaz Patel but missed the ball.
 Wicketkeeper Tom Blundell whipped off the bails to catch Jaiswal stranded down the pitch.

 At the other end, Rohit Sharma kept the attack going as he clubbed Matt Henry for two fours and a six in an over to bring up his half century.
 However, the Indian captain got out in the next over in bizarre fashion.
 He defended a Patel ball on the front foot only for it to bounce back and roll onto the stumps.